rsapping2/my-website/src/content/blog/welcome.md

 # Welcome to My Software Engineering & DevOps Blog!

-Hello and welcome! 🎉
+Hello and welcome to my Blog!

-This is the first post in a site/new blog dedicated to sharing practical tips, tutorials, and general insights about software engineering and DevOps.
+Welcome to the first post on this blog!
+I’ll be sharing practical tips, tutorials, and insights from software engineering and DevOps.
+I also plan to cover topics like job hunting and interview prep, and other topics.

 ## What You’ll Find Here

 - Programming practice problems and solutions
+- Dev practice problems and solutions
 - DevOps interview questions and tips
 - Best practices in software development
 - DevOps workflows, tools, and automation